ronaldo-sosa/one-challenges/README.md

-# one-challenges here i post every code from the callenges
+# one-challenges welcome to my repo :)